PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Experiments

 Also the standard deviation across runs differs substantially between datasets.
 On SICK-R and STS15 the sample standard deviation ($\sigma$) is at the lower end ($\sigma \leq 0.09$ and $\sigma \leq 0.20$ respectively) in contrast to BIOSSES ($\sigma \in [1.01, 2.23]$).

-To test statistical significance, we use the paired Wilcoxon signed-rank test, which can be applied in many NLP settings~\citep{Dror2018}.
-When pooling over all STS datasets, all embedding models except for \texttt{embeddinggemma-300m} outperform the baseline \texttt{all-mpnet-base-v2} significantly after Holm-correction~\citep{Holm1979} ($p \ll \alpha = 0.05$; for all models: $0 \notin \text{CI}_{95\%}(\Delta_{HL})$; see \autoref{tab:03_stat_analysis}).\footnote{The Holm-method adjusts p-values when testing multiple hypotheses.
-It sorts the $m$ hypotheses by their p-values ($p_i$) and then checks, starting with the lowest p-value, for a given significance level $\alpha$ if $\forall i \in \{1,\dots,m\}: p_i < \frac{\alpha}{m-i+1}$~\citep{Calonico2025}.} The estimated location shifts $\Delta_{HL}$\footnote{The Hodges–Lehmann estimator~\citep{HodgesLehmann_HL-Estimator1963} associated with the Wilcoxon signed-rank test is the median of all Walsh averages, i.e., the pairwise means formed from every self-pair and unique unordered pair of the observed within-pair differences.} are negative for all models except \texttt{embeddinggemma-300m}.
+To test statistical significance, we use the Wilcoxon signed-rank test, which is widely applicable in NLP~\citep{Dror2018}.\footnote{Following concerns that bootstrapping requires larger sample sizes \citep{Sogaard2014_WhatsPvalueNLP, Hesterberg2014_WhatTeachersShouldKnowAboutTheBootstrap}, we avoid it for significance testing.} Pooling over the $9\times6$ STS dataset-run pairs, the negative HL location shifts ($\Delta_{HL}$) and Holm-corrected~\citep{Holm1979}\footnote{The Holm-method adjusts p-values when testing multiple hypotheses.
+It sorts the $m$ hypotheses by their p-values ($p_i$) and then checks, starting with the lowest p-value, for a given significance level $\alpha$ if $\forall i \in \{1,\dots,m\}: p_i < \frac{\alpha}{m-i+1}$~\citep{Calonico2025}).} p-values $\ll \alpha=0.05$ show that all embedding models except \texttt{embeddinggemma-300m} outperform the baseline significantly (see \autoref{tab:03_stat_analysis}; for a more conservative analysis averaging across runs before testing, see \autoref{tab:app_stat_analysis_aggregated} in \autoref{sec:app_stat_run_agg_analysis}).